davendw49/k2/README.md

 **1. Prepare the code and the environment**

-Clone our repository, creating a Python environment and activate it via the following command
+Clone our repository, create a Python environment, and activate it via the following command
 ```bash
 git clone https://github.com/davendw49/k2.git
 cd k2